godobject/bit_set/README.md

 #### Creating a Configuration

 A configuration defines the amount of bits in the set and defines a unique name for each.
-The simplest way to create a configuration is just providing a list of symbols.
+The simplest way to create a configuration is to providing a list of symbols.
 In the concrete bit sets, each digit will then be represented by a "1" if it is enabled and a "0" if it is disabled.

 ~~~~~
 Configuration.new([:red, :green, :blue])
 ~~~~~

-Instead you can also provide each digit with a custom enabled representation.
+Instead you can also provide each digit with a specificy "enabled" representation.
 The given String will be used to represent the specific digit when it is enabled.
-In case it is disabled a "-" will be displayed then.
+In case it is disabled a "-" will be displayed.

 ~~~~~
 pixel_config = Configuration.new(